 Low blood sugar is not limited to diabetics only, as there are many causes that may lead to low blood sugar for non-diabetics, including:

 - Skipping or delaying a meal

-- Low-carb foods (carbohydrates are the most sugar-containing source of energy)
+- Low-carb foods (carbohydrates are the most sugar-containing energy source)

 - intense exercise

-- Excessive drinking (which affects the liver's ability to release the glucose stored in it)
+- Excessive alcohol consumption (because it affects the liver's ability to release stored glucose)

-- An increase in insulin secretion for some reason (pancreatic tumors)
+- Excess insulin secretion for some reason (such as pancreatic tumors)

 - Having some diseases that interfere with drug absorption (such as cirrhosis of the liver or kidney failure)

 The best treatment for managing hypoglycemia is by eating a snack that contains fast-absorbing sugar, so patients who are prone to hypoglycemia are advised to keep snacks containing sugar wherever they go.